Muh-abbas314/Job-Portal/README.md

 * Project also includes Shared UI (inspired by Indeed)

 ## Tech Stack used
-* NextJS for Client-side Rendering
+* NextJS for Client-side Rendering of UI
 * Firebase Realtime Database for Job Post Data in JSON
 * Firebase Database for Storing Applicants' Resumes
 * Next.js API Routes for Handling HTTP Requests.